samdsouza/Sustaining-Engineering-/sampleDoc/source/Incident Reviews.rst

 Incident reviews will be done for the following incidents:

 	* Every DL
-	* Every other AFA incident for which an incident has been requested (on-demand)
+	* Every other AFA (All Flash Arrays) incident for which an incident has been requested (on-demand)
-	* Every incident related to HCL (i.e. Dev Vertical is set to HCL)
+	* Every incident related to HCI (Hyper Converge Infastructure) (i.e. Dev Vertical is set to HCI)

 The query ("PQR - Need Incident Review") returns all the incidents that are due for an incident review.